darul75/ng-twitter/README.md

 I have made some tests using angular `http` service to query Twitter API (authentication, query) and it works.
 But at the end , I have faced CORS issues, and it was just working on localhost.

-So one thing you need to do on you own is the server side.
+So one thing you need to do on your own is the server side.

 Demo
 -------------